Genvec

 Acquisition in 2013

-Medistem, established in 2005, focuses on developing and commercializing adult stem cell-based therapies.
-The company has built a robust portfolio, including 16 families of patent applications and numerous scientific publications.
-It has also out-licensed certain technologies to generate revenue.
-Medistem's primary product is the Endometrial Regenerative Cell (ERC), a universal donor pluripotent stem cell.
-This innovative therapy is being developed for critical limb ischemia, an advanced form of peripheral artery disease.
-The ERC aims to promote new blood vessel formation, reduce inflammation, regulate immune system function, and enhance tissue repair and healing.
-Medistem operates on a fee-for-service basis, leveraging its expertise in adult stem cell applications.
+MediStem, established in 2005, specializes in the development, acquisition, and commercialization of adult stem cell-based therapeutic products.
+The company holds 16 families of patent applications and has numerous scientific publications to its credit.
+It has also generated revenue through out-licensing certain technologies.
+Medistem's primary focus is on Endometrial Regenerative Cells (ERC), a type of universal donor pluripotent stem cell.
+ERCs are being developed to treat critical limb ischemia, an advanced form of peripheral artery disease, by promoting new blood vessel formation, reducing inflammation, regulating immune system function, and enhancing tissue repair and healing.

 Immunologix